coder/coder/examples/docker-image-builds/README.md

 ```

 You can also remove images from the validation list.
 Workspaces using older template versions will continue using
-the removed image until the workspace is updated to the latest version.
+the removed image until you update the workspace to the latest version.

 ## Updating images

-Edit the Dockerfile (or related assets)
+Edit the Dockerfile (or related assets):

 ```sh
 vim images/node.Dockerfile